Wequiock Falls County Park

 Historical Significance

-Wequiock Falls County Park houses a monument to Jean Nicolet, an early French explorer who landed on the shores of Green Bay in 1634.
-There is also a Wisconsin Official Historical Marker highlighting Red Banks, providing insight into the area's early settlement history.
+Beyond its natural beauty, the park houses a monument to Jean Nicolet, an early French explorer who made landfall on Green Bay's shores back in 1634.
+History buffs will also appreciate the Wisconsin Official Historical Marker highlighting Red Banks, which offers a glimpse into the area's early settlement story.

 Visitor Information